jimmitjoo/tjo/readme.md

 ### Testing

-Gemquick includes a beautiful test runner with colored output:
+Tjo includes a beautiful test runner with colored output:

 ```bash
 # Run all tests with colors